jonesmatr/Module-1-Challenge/README.md

 ## Credits

-This project was created using HTML and CSS and was based on a starter code provided by the University of Texas at Austin Coding Boot Camp.
+This project was created using HTML and CSS and was based on a starter code provided by the University of Richmond Coding Boot Camp.

 ## License